RawCuriosity/IP_WHOIS/README.md

 * Does not work with most VPNs

 ## Requirements
-* Python and pip added to installed
+* Python and pip installed

 Install the package requirments with `pip install -r requirments.txt` after cloning into the repo